“Gimme, Gimme” How to Manage Your Child’s Expectations for Christmas

 Nothing lifts a child’s disappointment more quickly than giving a heartfelt gift to someone else.
 Shifting the emphasis from receiving to giving helps children see the exchange of presents from a different perspective.

 Kids love picking out gifts for other people.
-In addition to helping kids thoughtfully choose gifts for friends and family, choose a charity, toy drive, food pantry or other group and lend a hand.
+In addition to helping kids thoughtfully choose gifts for friends and family… select a charity, toy drive, or food pantry and lend a hand together.

 Focus on activities you can do together as a family, instead of focusing on what gets unwrapped Christmas morning.
 You’re free to create any tradition you want, so be creative.
 It could include a walk on Christmas morning, attending a special concert or a lazy day at home.
 These are the things they remember and talk about year after year — not the toys they found under the tree.